 The election of a Mayor is because of this devolution deal.
 The Mayor will work alongside council leaders to form the Cabinet for the new North East Mayoral Combined Authority.
+A Deeper Devolution Deal with further powers and funding was agreed between Government and the Mayoral Combined Authority in March 2024.

-On 7 May 2024, the new Mayoral Combined Authority was established for the North East and from this date the North East Local Enterprise Partnership, the North East Combined Authority, the North of Tyne Mayoral Combined Authority and the North East Joint Transport Committee no longer exist.
+On 7 May 2024, the new Mayoral Combined Authority was established for the North East and from this date the North East Local Enterprise Partnership, the previous North East Combined Authority covering authorities south of Tyne, the North of Tyne Mayoral Combined Authority and the North East Joint Transport Committee no longer exist.
+The new Mayoral Combined Authority is now referred to as the North East Combined Authority.